Atlas975/Notes/DistributedSystems/SystemStructure/Peer_to_peer_systems.md

 ___
 # Peer to peer systems
-P2P systems are decentralized networks where each node acts both as a client and a server, contributing to and consuming resources within the network.
+- Decentralised networks where each node acts both as a client and a server, contributing to and consuming resources within the network.
+Unlike client-server, this has a self-scalable property

-- **Self-scalable Property:** The network's capacity expands with the addition of each node, potentially increasing the overall system's robustness and resource availability.
-- **Challenges:** P2P systems must manage churn (nodes frequently joining and leaving), network divergence, and the risk of selfish users who consume more resources than they provide.
+- P2P systems must manage churn (nodes frequently joining and leaving), network divergence, and the risk of freeloading users.
+However, this is able to avoid the need of always on servers

+## P2P Code
+- These systems interact with nodes identical to itself with the same code
+- This can introduce a programming challenge similar to [[Recursion|recursion]] as nodes need to be able to call other instances of itseld
 ### Distributed Hash Tables (DHT)

 DHTs are a type of structured P2P network that store key-value pairs across a distributed network of nodes.
 They support basic operations like `put(key, value)` and `get(key)`.